 With that said, iTunes Match offers an easy way to move your iTunes library to a new computer without having to deal with transferring files from one hard drive to the other.
 In this post, I will show you how to transfer your iTunes library to a new computer using iTunes Match.

 There are several ways to transfer iPhone contacts to a computer, but the quickest and easiest way to do that might just be with an app.
 The concept is simple: use an app to export contacts, then email that list of contacts to yourself, or to whoever you want to share the contacts with.
-In this post we’ll show you how to use an app called Easy Backup to transfer contacts from an iPhone to a computer.
+In this post, we’ll show you how to use an app called Export Contact to transfer contacts from an iPhone to a computer.

 We previously wrote a guide on how to setup a new iPhone from an iCloud backup, but that is limited by the fact that Apple only gives you 5 GB of free storage.
 If you have more than 5 GB of music, apps and other data, and you do not wish to pay for additional iCloud storage, you will have to resort to an iTunes backup.
 Read ahead for step-by-step instructions on how to setup a new iPhone from an iTunes backup.